jacobquirke/100-days-of-code/log.md

 **Today's Progress** Built the Javascript for a demotivational quote generator.
 Getting a lot easier.

 **Thoughts** Feeling really confident about my new skills in JavaScript.

+### Day 45: 17 November 2019: Sunday

+**Today's Progress** Built a fullscreen JavaScript overlay which I will incorporate into my new website for all pages using alongside PHP.

+**Thoughts** Getting used to more complex ideas and useful concepts that can be put on websites.